 Ah the life of a photographer, always trying to gain new clients and prove the value you bring.

 Starting out in any creative business is hard.
 No one really talks about the little steps you have to take in order to build the foundations of a successful business.
-One of the harderst things to navigate is your rates.
+One of the hardest things to navigate is your rates.
 How much do you charge?
-Should you work for free?
+Should photographers work for free?
 When do I increase my prices?

-There are many different opinions on this topic but as a food photographer at the beginning of my career, I have already learnt a few lessons from my mistakes.
+There are many different opinions on this topic but as a food and product photographer at the begining of my career, I have already learnt a few lessons from my mistakes.

 If they don’t understand this, then move on.
 Always try to leave things on amicable terms, you never know when your paths may cross.